 Even before the pandemic, customers increasingly expected easily accessible and fully personalised digital products and services.
 As a result, financial institutions were already rethinking processes, expanding tech investments and testing new applications.

 The digitisation of financial services is ongoing.
 Enterprises have a choice: make innovation the focus of a stand-alone organisation or integrate it throughout the business.
-The winners in this race will be the ones that marry technological innovation with the expectations of today’s consumer.
+The winners in this race will be the ones who marry technological innovation with the expectations of today’s consumer.

 The progressive consumer

 Over the last few years, some of the most influential global financial institutions have committed to reducing emissions attributable to their operations.
-They have also pledged to reshape their lending and investment portfolios to produce a net zero carbon footprint by 2050.
+They have also pledged to reshape their lending and investment portfolios to produce a net-zero carbon footprint by 2050.

 Competition and innovation: Creating novel financial products and services